swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 The generated header file also contains the C and the Objective-C declarations that Swift exposes to C and Objective-C on platforms that support C or Objective-C interoperability.
 Thus a single header file can be used by codebases that mix C, Objective-C and C++.

 The generated header file is a temporary build artifact.
 On platforms with ABI stability, the generated C++ code for an ABI stable Swift interface is not tied to the Swift compiler that compiled the Swift code for that Swift module, as ABI stability is respected by the C++ code in the header.
 In all other cases the generated C++ code in the header is assumed to be tied to the Swift compiler that compiled the Swift module, and thus the header should be regenerated when the compiler changes.

+ The next few sections provide a high level overview of how Swift types and some other language constructs get bridged to C++.
+The exact details of how Swift language constructs are bridged will be covered by Swift evolution proposals, and additional documentation, such as this preliminary [user guide document](https://github.com/apple/swift/blob/main/docs/CppInteroperability/UserGuide-CallingSwiftFromC%2B%2B.md).

 ### Bridging Swift types